 Spinnaker is a continuous delivery platform that is pioneering the ability to release software faster.
 It is allowing thousands of enterprises to achieve release velocity never seen before.
-The key to increasing the velocity is to have the ability to determine with confidence that the new release can be promoted across different testing stages and eventually to production through Canary or Red/Black (aka blue-green) or Rolling update.
+The key to increasing the velocity is to have the ability to determine with confidence that the new release can be promoted across different testing stages and eventually to production through Canary, Red/Black (aka blue-green) or Rolling update release strategies.

-OpsMx is a real-time analytics platform for CI/CD pipelines that are designed to aid manual decision in promoting build across test and deployment to production.
+OpsMx Enterprise for Spinnaker is a real-time analytics platform for CI/CD pipelines that is designed to aid manual decision in promoting build across test and deployment to production.
 The OpsMx solution helps in reduce error and diagnostics time through complete, consistent real-time automated analysis for Spinnaker.

 Practices for Promoting Builds To Production Today

 Before we look at challenge and risks, let us review some of the enterprise practices of promoting builds to production:

 - Checking key service performance metrics (e.g., orders or users served by the new instances or latency and error rates being consistent with the baseline version)